openimis/openimis_docs/_include/um/insuree_policies/contribution.rst

 Find Contribution
 """""""""""""""""

-  Access to the Find Contribution Page is restricted to users with the role of Accountant or Clerk.
+  Access to the Find Contribution Page is restricted to users with the system roles of Accountant or Clerk or with a role including an access to Insurees and Families/Contribution/Search.

 Pre-conditions